- Understanding the Accredited Investor Rule 501 of Regulation D - February 27, 2024

 EBITDA is an acronym for Earnings Before Interest, Taxes, Depreciation and Amortization.

-Most entrepreneurs don’t focus on this measurement of cash flow from operations until it’s time to understand it in terms of business valuation.
-And often that doesn’t happen until the entrepreneur begins his exit planning process.
+Most business owners don’t focus on this measurement of cash flow from operations until it’s time to understand it in terms of business valuation.
+And often that doesn’t happen until the business owner begins his exit planning or selling process.

 Adjusted EBITDA Definition and Calculation